zackhasacat/Clone/docs/mechanics/Avatar and Clone Mechanics.md

 Clones of the player can be created.
 They take the form of NPCs.
-In MWSE, there will be a record per race and gender, which is then renamed, and has new faces/hair set on creation.
-In OpenMW, the record can be overridden, so only one is needed.
+In MWSE, and OpenMW(Once possible) the record for the NPC will be overridden with the player's race, head, hair, and gender.

 A list of created clones is stored in a lua table, along with the save game.